The Most Common Misconception About Water Pressure

 How Do We Control High Water Pressure?

 The two items needed to maintain proper water pressure are a pressure regulating valve and a thermal expansion tank.
 These two items work together to regulate the incoming water pressure and then keep it under control throughout your water heating cycles.
 When these items are in place, your plumbing will last many more years.
 It’s your water provider’s job to supply their service area with ample water pressure.
-In doing so, some of the service area is being supplied with well over 80 psi.
+In doing so, some of the service areas is being supplied with well over 80 psi.
 As cities grow, so does the demand for water.
 The water providers are tasked with using their existing infrastructure to supply those additional demands.
 They do this by increasing the water pressure in their water main lines.
 Remember, more pressure means more flow.
 They might be delivering you with more than 80 pounds of water pressure, so it becomes your responsibility to regulate that back down to code-approved limits.

 The Takeaway